luloxi/PunkSociety/README.md

 - ✅ **Search**: By address or username
 - ✅ Enable options for sharing on other platforms
 - ✅ **Avalanche L1 with USDC as native gas:** Use an Avalanche L1 with USDC as native gas (Reference: [Create an Avalanche L1](https://docs.avax.network/tooling/create-deploy-avalanche-l1s/create-avalanche-l1))
-- Enable following users, liking, commenting and sharing posts on frontend
-- **Individual post viewer**
+- Enable liking with incentive

 ## 📈 Phase 2 (Business model)

 - **Incentive model**: Social interactions send $ to the user on the other end
+- **USDC Staking/Lending model**: Bridged USDC can be lent or staked on AAVE and/or Compound (or similar) so users can earn interest on their USDC while using the platform
+- **Business Model**: PunkSociety collects 1% fees from social interactions and from USDC lending revenue
+- **Easy onramp tool**: Easy USDC buying tool for onboarding new users.
+(Reference:[FundButton from Coinbase](https://onchainkit.xyz/fund/fund-button) | [OnchainKit extension for Scaffold-ETH 2](https://github.com/scaffold-eth/create-eth-extensions/tree/onchainkit))
 - **Built-in bridge manager**: Built-in simple tool for bridging USDC and NFTs to and from Avalanche, Base, Ethereum, and other EVM chains (Reference: [avalanche-interchain-token-transfer](https://github.com/ava-labs/avalanche-interchain-token-transfer) | [Chainlink CCIP Cross Chain Tokens](https://docs.chain.link/ccip/tutorials/cross-chain-tokens))
-- **Staking**: Bridged USDC goes to lending on AAVE so users can earn interest on their USDC while using the platform
+- Make PunkSociety the only one who can deploy contracts on the chain (Reference: [Avalanche Contract Deployer Allowlist](https://academy.avax.network/course/multi-chain-architecture/06-permissioning-users/06-contract-deployer-allowlist))
 - **Dashboard Insights**: Track and analyze your revenue
-- **Easy onramp tool**: Easy USDC buying tool for onboarding new users.
-(Reference:[FundButton from Coinbase](https://onchainkit.xyz/fund/fund-button) | [OnchainKit extension for Scaffold-ETH 2](https://github.com/scaffold-eth/create-eth-extensions/tree/onchainkit))
-- **Business Model**: PunkSociety collects 1% fees from social interactions and from USDC lending revenue
+- Enable following users, liking, commenting and sharing posts on frontend
+- **Individual post viewer**

 ## 🌐 Phase 3 (Indexing)